We welcome petitions and recognise that they are one way in which people can let us know their concerns.

 A petition may ask for a senior council officer to give evidence at a public meeting about something for which the officer is responsible as part of their job.

 For example, a petition may ask a senior council officer to explain progress on an issue, or to explain the advice given to elected members to enable them to make a particular decision.
-If the petition contains signatures from 0.5% (2,996) or more of the county's population, the officer will be asked to appear at the next meeting of the appropriate overview and scrutiny committee.
+If the petition contains signatures from 0.5 per cent (2,996) or more of the county's population, the officer will be asked to appear at the next meeting of the appropriate overview and scrutiny committee.

 The senior officers concerned will be limited to chief officers and statutory officers.
 The senior officers who may be called to give evidence are: